rlvlad/wt-project-2025/docs/src/sections/components.typ

 - checkUser
 - addUser

 All the methods are intuitively named and don't need further explanations.
-Either way, they are explanined throughout the next section in their respective sequence.
+Either way, they are explained throughout the next section in their respective sequence.